Pashe/8chanX/README.md

  - A fixed menu bar with customizable board list (no forced default boards)
  - Post and image counts
  - Unread post count in tab title
- - Some key bindings ('r' to reload the page, 'i' to open quick reply, ...)
+ - Some key bindings ('r' to reload the page, 'q' to open quick reply, ...)
  - Image expansion on hover
  - Relative post dates (X minutes/hours/days ago)
  - Integration with the official 8chan Options menu